khansamad99/System-Design-Questions-for-Interview/Design Pastebin/design.md

 ## Expiration
 - The owner of the file can set an expiration time for a file, after which it becomes    inaccessible and eventually deleted.
 - When a file is accessed, the system checks the expiration time.
 If the expiration time has passed, the system returns a 404 error.
 Otherwise, the system fetches the file and returns it to the user.
-- A background process periodically cleans up expired files from the storage system.
+- CleanUp Job - A background process periodically cleans up expired files from the storage system - metaDB and S3.

 ## Analytics